 So, what exactly are those Egyptian creation myths?

-The first major Egyptian creation myth was formed in the city of Hermopolis, near the border of the two main Egyptian kingdoms at the time – Lower and Upper Egypt.
+The first major Egyptian creation myth was formed in the city of Hermopolis, near the original border between the two main Egyptian kingdoms at the time – Lower and Upper Egypt.
 This cosmogony or understanding of the universe focused on a pantheon of eight gods called the Ogdoad, with each of them seen as an aspect of the primordial waters from which the world emerged.
 The eight gods were divided into four couples of a male and female deity, each standing for a particular quality of these primordial waters.
 The female deities were often depicted as snakes and the male ones as frogs.

 According to the Hermopolis creation myth, the goddess Naunet and the god Nu were the personifications of the inert primordial waters.
-The second male/female divine couple were Kek and Kauket who represented the darkness within this primordial water.
+The second male/female divine couple were Kek and Kauket who represented the darkness within this primordial waters.
 Then there were Huh and Hauhet, the gods of the primordial water’s infinite extent.
 Lastly, there’s the most famous duo of the Ogdoad – Amun and Amaunet, the gods of the unknowable and hidden nature of the world.

-However, it was neither Amun nor any other of the Ogdoad gods who became the supreme deity of Egypt, but rather the two goddesses Wadget and Nekhbet – the rearing cobra and the vulture – who were the matriarch deities of the Lower and Upper Egypt kingdoms.
+However, it was neither Amun nor any other of the Ogdoad gods who became the supreme deity of Egypt, but rather the two goddesses Wadjet and Nekhbet – the rearing cobra and the vulture – who were the matriarch deities of the Lower and Upper Egypt kingdoms.